-The 2019 energy budget only includes rehabilitation of existing geothermal and hydro power plants.
-The new administration deprioritised the development of other renewable energy projects by also cancelling Mexico’s 2018 “Long-term electricity auctioning” round.
+The new administration has deprioritised the development of other renewable energy projects by also cancelling Mexico’s 2018 “Long-term electricity auctioning” round.
 The scheme was introduced in 2015 as one of Mexico’s main instruments to achieve its clean energy targets—of 30% and 35% by 2021 and 2024 respectively—under its Energy Transition Law and General Climate Change Law.
 These rounds have seen considerable uptake of new renewable energy projects.

 The decision to favour fossil fuel generation over renewable energy now puts Mexico on a path that is even more inconsistent with the steps needed to achieve the Paris Agreement's 1.5°C limit.
 Its plans for the power sector - especially the decision to invest in coal - stands in stark contrast to what is required to achieve the 1.5°C limit.
 The Paris Agreement means no new coal plants, reducing emissions from the existing coal fleet globally by two-thirds over 2020-2030 and to zero by 2050.
 The Mexican government’s recent decisions also bring into question whether it will achieve its clean energy targets and its mitigation target spelt out as part of its Paris Agreement commitment.

-According to our analysis, Mexico will need to implement additional policies to reach its proposed NDC targets: Although Mexican has undertaken considerable policy planning and institution building regarding climate change over recent years, the recent decisions by Mexico’s new administration reverses progress towards implementation of climate change policies.
+According to our analysis, Mexico will need to implement additional policies to reach its proposed NDC targets: Although Mexico has undertaken considerable climate change policy planning and institution building over recent years, the decisions by Mexico’s new administration reverses progress towards implementation of climate change policies.

-In April 2012 Mexico adopted its the General Climate Change Law (LGCC in Spanish), one of the world’s first climate laws—and the first in a developing country.
+In April 2012 Mexico adopted its General Climate Change Law (LGCC in Spanish), one of the world’s first climate laws—and the first in a developing country.
 Under this law, Mexico aims to reduce its emissions by 50% from 2000 levels by 2050.
 In 2018, this law was reformed to include Mexico’s NDC targets.